HMS Little Belt (1807): Little Belt affair

 President then returned, and asked if Bingham had struck.
 Bingham replied that he had not, and President again withdrew.
 Rodgers sent a messenger out to the damaged Little Belt the following morning, lamenting the "unfortunate affair", and insisting that he would not have fired had Little Belt not fired first.
 Bingham denied this, and turned down Rodger's offer of putting into an American port for repairs.
 Little Belt had nine killed outright, and had 23 wounded, including two mortally, who died the day after the battle.
 She was also badly damaged, with numerous shots between wind and water and with her masts and rigging damaged.

 Bingham made for Halifax, hampered by a gale on the second day of the voyage which caused leaks.
 On 23 May Goree met up with Little Belt and the two then proceeded on to Halifax, which they reached on 28 May.

 Rodgers claimed that he had mistaken Little Belt for a frigate and was adamant that Bingham had fired first.
 Bingham maintained that the Americans fired first and that he had not surrendered.
-The Admiralty expressed their confidence in Bingham; it promoted him to post-captain on 7 February 1812.
-The Americans continued to refuse to pay reparations, pointing out that the British had failed to make reparations after the Chesapeake–Leopard affair.
+The British Admiralty expressed their confidence in Bingham; it promoted him to post-captain on 7 February 1812.
+American officials refused to pay reparations for the incident, as the British had not paid reparations after the Chesapeake–Leopard affair.

 On 4 August 1811, Little Belt captured the American ship Traveller.
 Traveller had sailed from Bordeaux with a cargo of brandy, quicksilver, silks, etc. She arrived at Portsmouth on 22 March.